awsdocs/amazon-ec2-user-guide/doc_source/recognize-expanded-volume-linux.md

    └─nvme0n1p128 259:3    0   1M  0 part
    ```

-1. Use the df \-h command to verify the size of the file system for each volume\.
+1. To verify the size of the file system for each volume, use the df \-h command\.
 In this example output, both file systems reflect the original volume size, 8 GB\.

    ```
    [ec2-user ~]$ df -h